Do Recycling Right!

 and tin cans in your curbside

-The Regional Recycling District operates five Green Stations for your convenience.
-Green Stations throughout Pulaski County accept household hazardous waste, old electronics (like computers, TVs, cell phones, and more), and glass.
+The Regional Recycling District operates five drop-off Green Stations that accept old electronics, household hazardous waste, plastic grocery bags, and empty glass bottles and jars.

 NOTE: Green Stations are for Pulaski County residents only.
 No materials from businesses will be accepted.
 For information on electronics recycling for businesses, click here.